NYULibraries/gather_content-api/README.md

     label "Blog Post"
     selected false
   end
-  option do
+  other_option do
     name "other"
     label "Other"
     selected true
-    value "Push notification"   # If the last option is selected, you need to supply a value. end end
+    value "Push notification"   # If this option is selected, you need to supply a value. end end
 ```